kubicndmr/Gender-Classification/README.md

 Notes
 --------
 This is a small PyTorch project.
 My initial aim was classifiy speech signals according to frequency features and practice python.
-So far models' accuracy is 94 percent.
+So far models' accuracy is 94 percent in 86 test sample.

-1. Use a database consist of both genders.
-   - Ex: Lombard_Speech_Database_German

-2. You may run pre-processing.py to arrange files.

-3. Put enough speech samples into a folder 'testset'.

-4. Run: main.py
+Loss Function
+[LossFunc.png]